 Before enrolling your child in a research study, you may want to talk to his or her physician about potential benefits and possible risks.
 A clinical trial is just one of many treatment options available at Rady Children’s Hospital-San Diego.

 Many of our clinical trials are listed on ClinicalTrials.gov, a database of the National Institutes of Health.
 To find open clinical trials at Rady Children’s, click on the link below and type “Rady Children’s Hospital” and the medical condition in the search box.

 We also post clinical trials on our website.
 To find clinical trials for a particular specialty, click on the specialty from the Programs and Services list, then click on “Research and Clinical Trials” on the left navigation bar.

-Currently, there are nearly 500 active clinical trials and other research studies by 132 investigators at Rady Children’s.
+Currently, there are more than 100 active clinical trials at Rady Children’s.

 For more information about clinical trials, read these frequently asked questions.

 For more on children and clinical studies, click here.